 First, she has a fancy cocktail every day before lunch.
 It's made with gin (probably Gordon's, which holds a royal warrant) and Dubonnet, a sweet wine, and then garnished with lemon and ice.
-It sounds really refreshing, and you've got to give props to a 90-year-old woman who can drink a cocktail before lunch and not spend the afternoon napping.
+It sounds really refreshing, and you've got to give props to a 90-something-year-old woman who can drink a cocktail before lunch and not spend the afternoon napping.
 I mean, I can barely function if I have a mimosa at brunch (though inhaling massive quantities of hash browns probably has something to do with that too).

 Next, at tea time, the queen is served a variety of treats, including something called jam pennies, which are the most adorably British thing I've ever heard of — little sandwiches filled will raspberry jam and cut into penny-size circles.
 They're basically little jam polka dots of happiness, and if I were queen, I would add them to my daily diet too.

 The rest of the queen's meals seem normal enough: cereal and fruit for breakfast, grilled chicken or fish and vegetables for lunch and sustainably farmed beef, venison, pheasant or salmon for dinner.
 Sure, it's a little fancier than Lean Cuisine, but you've got to admire the relative simplicity of her meals — she's no Louis XIV.

 Queen Elizabeth II might not be just like us, but she's definitely living her best life, and one I think we can all aspire to.
 Gin before lunch?
 I'm just trying to be queenly, y'all.